dimcot8/CollectionsApiWebsite/README.md

-This is a Next.js project, showing art collections, with available authentication.
+This is a Next.js project with implemented authentication, showing art collections.

 ## Getting Started